- What is PEP?

 How can I get PEP?

 PEP needs to be prescribed by a healthcare provider.
-If you think you have been exposed to HIV, you should immediately contact your doctor or nurse practitioner, a hospital emergency room or a sexual health clinic to ask about where to access PEP.
+If you think you have been exposed to HIV, you should immediately contact a healthcare provider such as your family doctor or nurse practitioner, or you can go to a hospital emergency room or sexual health clinic.
+In some regions, pharmacists are also able to prescribe PEP.
+A healthcare provider will ask you questions to determine if you need PEP.
+Sometimes a “starter pack” (a partial supply) of PEP is provided to help you start PEP right away, along with a prescription for the rest of the medication.

 The HIV medications used in PEP are often expensive, and coverage for the cost varies across Canada.
 If your potential exposure happened while you were working, PEP is usually covered.
 PEP is covered by some public and private health insurance plans after a potential exposure through sexual and drug use activities.
 However, this varies by province or territory and can also vary depending on the type of exposure (e.g., sexual assault versus consensual sex).
 PEP is often covered if it is necessary after a sexual assault.